 Apliiq is the only major POD platform that supports custom apparel construction.
 Inside-neck print labels, hem tags, embroidered patches, applique, and reworked-vintage products are all standard offerings.

-Base costs are 2–3x Printify.
-That's the price of building a streetwear brand that doesn't look like every other Etsy POD store.
+Base costs run meaningfully higher than Printify.
+That's the cost of building a streetwear brand that doesn't look like every other POD store.

 Best for: Sellers building a real apparel brand with brand identity baked into the garment, not just the design printed on it.